Matt Holmes

 “We build a business for our families, our loved ones, to support them.
 And if you’re never there because you’re always at the computer, what’s the point?”

-He knew the answer.
-He couldn’t act on it.
-He grew up watching his own father leave before the kids were awake and come home after they were in bed, and he had built his whole life around not repeating that pattern.
-The business kept pulling him back to the desk anyway.
+He knew the answer, but the path forward wasn’t clear.
+He knew he didn’t want to repeat patterns of leaving before the kids were awake and coming home after they were in bed, but the draw to keep coming back to the desk was stronger than he expected.
 Up at 3am.
 Working until the kids stirred.
 Then trying to be present while his head was still inside an email sequence.

-“Last Friday we went out for a walk, Lori and me, for three hours in the forest.
-And I felt a huge amount of guilt for not being sat here.”
+“Last Friday we went out for a walk, for three hours in the forest.
+And I felt a huge amount of guilt for not being at my desk.”

 The guilt fed a deeper pattern in the business.
 Matt undercharged because he felt grateful anyone was buying.
 He couldn’t justify raising prices because part of him still felt like he was faking it, and his customers kept reinforcing the ceiling with messages thanking him for keeping things so affordable.